mk12/luminosity/STYLE.md

 Write proper sentences: start with a capital letter and use proper punctuation.
 Wrap to the same line length as the code, and do not use hyphenation.

+When referring to data types which are a common noun, do *not* capitalize them (e.g., "Add two vectors", not "Add two Vectors").

 ### Top-Level Definitions

 Comment every top-level function (particularly exported functions).
 For function comments, use the imperative tense, e.g. "Send the ..." rather than "Send**s** the ...".
 Always use `-- ` comments, not block comments. *Use plain comments*: this project does not use Haddock syntax, for now.